awesome-foss/awesome-sysadmin/README.md

 # Awesome Sysadmin
-A curated list of amazingly awesome open source sysadmin resources inspired by [Awesome PHP](https://github.com/ziadoz/awesome-php)
+**A curated list of amazingly awesome open source sysadmin resources.** You can check out [other awesome lists](https://github.com/bayandin/awesome-awesomeness) as well.
+Please read [CONTRIBUTING](./CONTRIBUTING.md) if you wish to add software.

 * [Awesome Sysadmin](#awesome-sysadmin)
   * [Automation](#automation)